Tommy Lynn Sells: Criminal history and psychology

 Homeless, Sells hitchhiked and train-hopped across the United States from 1978 to 1999, committing various crimes along the way.
 He held several very short-term manual labor and barber jobs.
 He drank heavily, abused drugs, and was imprisoned several times.
 In 1990, Sells stole a truck in Wyoming and was sentenced to 16 months' imprisonment.
-He was diagnosed with personality disorders, addictions and psychosis.
+He was diagnosed with personality disorders, addictions, and psychosis.

 On May 13, 1992, Fabienne Witherspoon, a 19-year-old woman in Charleston, West Virginia, was driving when she saw Sells panhandling under an overpass with a sign that said, "I will work for food."
 She felt sorry for him and took him to her home, asking him to wait outside.
 She went into her home to get some food for him, and by the time she got back to her front door, he was inside.
 When she walked away to get something else, he got a knife from her kitchen, trapped her in a bathroom, and attempted to rape her.
 She hit him in the head repeatedly with a ceramic duck, got control of his knife, and stabbed him, nicking his kidney and liver.
 In addition, his testicle was sliced.
 In retaliation, Sells beat her over the head with a piano stool.
 Sells tried to get away but his injuries landed him in the ICU and in police custody.
 Witherspoon sustained significant injuries herself including a gaping head wound and a severe hand laceration that required surgery.
-After this attack, Sells took a plea deal on malicious wounding charges and served five years in prison.
+After this attack Sells took a plea deal on malicious wounding charges and served five years in prison.
 While serving this sentence, he was diagnosed with bipolar disorder and married Nora Price.
 He was released in 1997 and moved to Tennessee with his wife.
 He then left her that same year and resumed his cross-country travels.

 Murders

 Police investigators believe Sells murdered at least 22 people.
-Retired Texas Ranger John Allen said, "We did confirm 22...
+Retired Texas Ranger John Allen said: "We did confirm 22 ...
 I know there's more.
 I know there's a lot more.
 Obviously, we won't ever know."
-Sells said he committed his first murder at age 15, in Mississippi, after breaking into a house.
-While in the house, Sells claimed to have discovered a man performing fellatio on a boy and then killed the man in a fit of rage.
+Sells said he committed his first murder at age 15 in Mississippi after breaking into a house.
+Sells claimed that, while in the house, he discovered a man performing fellatio on a boy and killed the man in a fit of rage.
 This confessed crime has not been confirmed.
-Sells further claimed that he killed a man in 1980, with an ice pick, near a Chinese restaurant in Los Angeles, which has also never been confirmed.
+Sells further claimed that he killed a man in 1980 with an ice pick near a Chinese restaurant in Los Angeles, which has also never been confirmed.

 Nonetheless, Sells has either been linked to or has confessed to a number of murders and other violent crimes.